-Upon passing the test successfully, trainees will receive a downable certificate via email.
+Upon passing the test successfully, trainees will receive an IIRSM-approved certificate via email.
 Delegates will get a chance to retake the test a second time if they are unable to pass it on the first attempt.

 A car inspection is a formal inspection conducted by the relevant authorities to ensure that a car is safe to be operated on the road.
 In the UK, the police and DVSA officers have the authority to conduct such inspections on commercial vehicles at any time.
 If a vehicle is found to be unfit for road use, a prohibition may be issued.
 This means the vehicle cannot be operated until the fault is corrected.